 Can Melanoma Be Prevented?

 Research suggests that nearly 90% of cutaneous melanomas are related to UV exposure.
-Therefore, most melanomas are thought to be preventable.
+Therefore, most, but not all, melanomas are thought to be preventable.
 Melanoma prevention is best approached in two ways:

 - Reducing your exposure to ultraviolet (UV) radiation

 Click on a box below to learn more about prevention and early detection of cutaneous (skin), ocular (eye) and mucosal melanoma.

 Primary prevention is defined as reducing or limiting exposure to ultraviolet (UV) radiation.
 Secondary prevention is defined as detecting melanoma in its earliest stages through regular skin exams by a dermatologist.1